This is an article from last fall. I am posting it again so newcomers to my blog can read about the Lord’s amazing work in my life!

 It still took time for the Lord to heal the deep wounds of my past that continued to cause the middle of the night attacks.
 I later read a book written by John Eldredge entitled Wild at Heart.
 The Lord used the words this book to give me a strategy for dealing with the devil’s assaults.

-Rather than flee from the fears of my past, I stood my ground asking the Lord for insight into the wounds causing them.
+Rather than flee from the fears of my past, I stood my ground asking the Lord for insight into the wounds causing the repeated panic attacks.

 I remember one night in particular when the Lord used a significant panic attack to reveal the nature of my deepest wound, a long-held inner conviction of being unlovable, unworthy of love, and as a result unwanted by others.
 This wound began during the bullying I experienced in high school and deepened significantly with the betrayal I felt during the time of my second pastorate as everything caved in on me.
 My attacks were but a symptom of deep wound inside my soul.